scallop-io/sui-scallop-sdk/document/builder.md

   await txBuilder.signAndSendTxBlock(scallopTxBlock);
   ```

-- Compatability with @mysten/sui Transaction.
+- Compatibility with @mysten/sui Transaction.

   Scallop Transaction Builder contains a `Transaction` instance from `@mysten/sui`.
   So you can use both `Transaction` and `ScallopTransactionBlock` at the same time to build your transaction.